 The $3,000 PEN Award for Poetry in Translation is conferred every year in New York.
-The award recognizes book-length translations of poetry from any language into English published during the current calendar year, and is judged by a single translator of poetry appointed by the PEN Translation Committee.
+The award recognizes book-length translations of poetry from any language into English published during the current calendar year, and is judged by three translators and/or writers of poetry appointed by the PEN Translation Committee.
 The award was made possible originally by a bequest from the late translator and PEN member Rae Dalven, and has received current support from The Kaplen Foundation.

 The PEN Award for Poetry in Translation, established in 1996, complements the PEN Translation Prize, which was founded in 1963 through the efforts of the PEN Translation Committee, and was the first American award to honor the art of the literary translator.

-Submissions closed on August 15, 2015.
-This award will be offered again during the 2017 PEN Awards cycle, for which submissions will open in mid-2016.
+Submissions for the 2017 awards closed on August 15, 2016.
+This award will be offered again during the 2018 awards cycle for which submissions will open in mid-2017.

 Who is eligible

 - PEN will only accept submissions from publishers or literary agents; translators/authors may not submit their own book for this award.

 - Although all eligible books must have been published in the United States, translators may be of any nationality; U.S. residency or citizenship is not required.

 - Eligible books must have been published between January 1, 2016 and December 31, 2016.
 Books published after the August 15, 2016 submission deadline may be submitted as galleys.